Bodywork: Qigong Tui Na

 Qigong tui na rarely is found in the United States.
 Related forms of Chinese bodywork such as regular tui na and acupressure are more common.
 Regular tui na primarily works with aspects of your physical body.
 Acupressure works with the chi of your body by stimulating acupuncture channels and points close to the surface of your body.

 Qigong tui na works with chi at it moves through the deep and superficial channels and tissues of your body and through the energy field which surrounds your body.
 A practitioner must be very experienced in the art of qigong.
 They must be so sensitive that even with the lightest of touches they can feel and directly influence chi far inside your body.
-A practitioners may actively move chi in and out of your body using their hands, feet, or eyes, or even their voice.
+A practitioner may actively move chi in and out of your body using their hands, feet, or eyes, or even their voice.

 Qigong tui na practitioners work not only with your muscles, but many other body systems, including your ligaments, tendons, fascia, internal organs, various types of fluids, and nervous system.